-As part of our artist development scheme, we have many exciting opportunities across the season to get involved.
-We are committed to supporting new artists and companies in the region, by developing their ideas and work with us at York Theatre Royal.
+As part of our artist development scheme, we are committed to supporting new artists and companies in the region, by developing their ideas and work with us at York Theatre Royal.
+We offer a number of opportunities throughout the year which promoted via our social media and website (www.yorktheatreroyal.co.uk).